Skip to Content

 She has her clothes tailored.

-Alterations make you look slimmer and taller and your outfit, regardless of the price tag, look more expensive.
+Alterations will highlight your favorite features, minimize what you might be insecure about, and elevate your outfit, regardless of the price tag, to look more expensive.

 Related: How to Look Expensive Without Breaking the Bank

 One of my first jobs out of college was as the manager of a high-end boutique in Philadelphia.
-What set us apart from some of the competition was the fact that we offered in-house tailoring, something unheard of for most small stores.
+What set us apart from some of the competition was that we offered in-house tailoring, something unheard of for a store of our size.

-It was that experience, all those years ago, that taught me the importance of alterations.
-The store’s seamstress taught me everything I know about garment construction.
+That experience, all those years ago, taught me the importance of alterations.
+And the store’s seamstress taught me everything I know about garment construction.
 She was a master.

 She was also wonderfully eccentric.

-One time, when she wanted a pay raise, she built a fort out of cardboard boxes around her workspace and refused to speak English for a week.
-So, I not only learned how to reconstruct a blazer, but I also learned a few Portuguese curse words and an unconventional way to negotiate.
+Once, when she asked for a pay raise, and our boss said “no,” she built a fort out of cardboard boxes around her workspace and refused to speak English for a week, so I learned how to reconstruct a blazer, a few Portuguese curse words, and an unconventional yet effective way to negotiate.

 It’s hard for the untrained eye.

-Years ago, I was in the closet of a dear client who purchased a light blue blazer on her own.
-When she put it on, I told her it was at least two sizes too big.
-She didn’t believe me until I pinned the blazer for alterations and had her look back in the mirror.
+Years ago, I was in the closet of a dear client who was trying on a blazer she had recently purchased.
+It was immediately apparent to me that it was at least two sizes too big.
+She didn’t believe me until I pulled in the back, turned up the sleeves, and pinned her hem up.

-“This was what I thought it looked like!” she exclaimed.
+“This was what I thought it looked like!” she exclaimed when she looked in the mirror.

-That’s when I it dawned on me; most people don’t see how things fit them the way a professional will.
+That’s when it dawned on me that most people don’t see how things fit them the way a professional does.

-Finding a great tailor is a challenge as they are a rare breed of experts.
-Your best bet is to ask around your community.
-Use referrals or look online.
+Finding a great tailor is challenging as they are rare experts.
+Your best bet is to ask around your community, use referrals, or look online.

 A Simple Guide to Alterations